 I have seen the most ingenious repairs done with zip ties or cable ties, and no onboard tool kit should be without them.
 You don’t need to bring a lot of them, but you do want to carry a variety of different sizes.
 There are probably a million different ways you can use cable ties, from holding cracked plastics together, to replacing a missing pull tab on your jacket’s zipper.
 When you’re in the moment and trying to find a solution to a problem, cable ties may give you the perfect temporary solution to get you back on the road.

 14. Safety Wire

 But, having the fuses with you is only part of this repair solution.
 Make sure you know where the fuse box is located on your motorcycle.
-Check your owners manual or shop manual to locate other fuses that aren’t at the fuse box.
-If you have after market auxiliary lights or plugs installed on your bike, make sure you bring fuses rated for those items as well.
+Check the owner’s manual or shop manual to locate other fuses that aren’t at the fuse box.
+If you have after-market auxiliary lights or plugs installed on your bike, make sure you bring fuses rated for those items as well.

 17. Nuts, Bolts and Washers

 Keeping a couple of extra common bolts and nuts that fit various parts of your motorcycle would make a great addition to your tool kit.
 When doing roadside repair or maintenance during your trip, nuts and bolts can get lost, broken and, if not properly torqued, some bolts could work their way loose during a ride.

 A variety of hose clamp sizes will be a good addition to your maintenance kit.
 Pack the stainless steel variety that screws tight and the smaller variety that is self-tensioning.
 A spare hose clamp will save you a lot of headaches if you need to repair a fuel line or radiator hose (if you have one).